 Coded TV-501 Level/Semester 3/S5 Coefficient 1.5 Credits 3

 Course Volume.
-H. (CI) 21
+H. (Cl) 21h

 Responsi ble Ati Abderraouf Volume.
 H. (TP)

-Module HRM Version 09/2023
+Module HRM Self-study (h) 24h

 At the end of this module, the engineering student must be introduced to the main concepts, methods and most common practices of HRM.
 Know the practices - which vary depending on the company - by which an engineer employee is recruited, evaluated, paid, etc..; Identify the "shared" role of human resources manager that an engineer who supervises a few employees quickly has; Develop critical thinking skills in relation to themes and discussions relating to the human resources function.